sudhir1041/wanptify/README.md

 The table `main.Session` does not exist in the current database.
 ```

-You need to create the database for Prisma.
 Run the `setup` script in `package.json` using your preferred package manager.
+This creates the database tables and also applies any new migrations when you pull updates.
+Re-running this command also regenerates the Prisma client, which fixes errors like `Unknown argument` when the schema has changed.

 ### Navigating/redirecting breaks an embedded app